 A recent study found that “successful pregnancy and fertilized egg implantation outcomes are decreased in patients reporting a more frequent intake of meat.
-This finding is consistent with poor semen quality associated with a higher intake of products that may incorporate these chemicals and steroids.
+This finding is consistent with poor semen quality associated with a higher intake of products that may incorporate…[these chemicals and] steroids.
 The use of these compounds in the food industry results in an increased total level of xenoestrogens and sex steroids in processed foods, such as meat or milk, whose intake contributes significantly to daily exposures.
 Xenoestrogens are highly lipophilic substances that can accumulate in fat-rich foods, such as meat, and may be suspected as partially responsible for the decline in semen quality.
-Conclusion: Couples having trouble conceiving must be advised about the drastic effect of both the male and female lifestyle on treatment success.”
+Conclusion: [Couples having trouble conceiving] must be advised about the drastic effect of both the male and female lifestyle[s] on [infertility] treatment success.”

 The adverse effects of meat could be from other pollutants as well.
-Exposure even as an infant to low levels of dioxin can permanently reduce sperm quality.
-The general consensus is that human sperm quality has declined over time in different areas.
-We’re still not sure why, but dioxins may be playing a causal role.
+Exposure even as an infant to low levels of dioxin “can permanently reduce sperm quality.”
+The “general consensus is that human sperm quality has declined over time in different areas…” We’re still not sure why, but dioxins may be playing a causal role.

 Heavy metals may also play a role.
-Lead and cadmium exposure as measured by levels in the bloodstream was associated with a significantly longer time to conceive.
+Lead and cadmium exposure, as measured by levels in the bloodstream, was associated with a significantly “longer time to conceive.”
 Where might exposure be coming from?
-Common types of seafood right out of fish markets and supermarkets were sampled.
-The highest cadmium levels were found in tuna; highest lead levels in scallops and shrimp.
+Well, common types of seafood, right out of fish markets and supermarkets were sampled.
+The highest cadmium levels were found in tuna; highest lead levels found in scallops and shrimp.
 The greatest risk from different metals resided in different fish; some of which got really high.
-Thus, the risk information given to the public (mainly about mercury) does not present a complete picture.
+“Thus, the risk information given to the public (mainly about mercury) does not present a complete picture.”
 There are other toxic metals in fish as well.

-The only beverage associated with infertility in women was soft drinks, though this may be from an indirect route, with soda linked to obesity and obesity then linked to reduced fertilization rates, though there has been a study on one really direct route, the effectiveness of Coca Cola as a spermicidal agent in vaginal douching.
-Diet coke apparently had the strongest effect, Harvard researchers published in the New England Journal of Medicine.
+The only beverage associated with infertility in women was soft drinks, though this may be from an indirect route, with soda linked to obesity, and then obesity then linked to reduced fertilization rates—though there has been a study on one really direct route: “The effectiveness of Coca Cola as a spermicidal agent in vaginal douching.”
+Diet Coke apparently had the strongest effect, Harvard researchers publishing in the New England Journal of Medicine.

 What about Coke versus Pepsi?
-Tax-payer money hard at work for this head to head test.
-And neither of them really worked—Coke nor Pepsi, though they explain their methods for preparing the sperm-cola mixtures differed from the Harvard group.
-Bottomline: soda probably isn’t good for you going into any orifice.
+Taxpayer money hard at work for this head-to-head test.
+And, neither of them really worked—Coke nor Pepsi—though they explain their methods for preparing the sperm-cola mixtures differed from the Harvard group.
+Bottom line: soda probably isn’t good for you, going into any orifice.